New LED Hanukkah Menorah Kit

 Scale

-The source code is available for download here (12 kB .zip file).
-It's designed for use with AVR-GCC and an AVR ISP programmer.
-If you're new to AVR programming and want to hack the menorah, add some function to the serial port or so on, you might want to start by looking at our list of resources for getting started with AVR microcontrollers.
+The source code is available for download at the Evil Mad Science Wiki.
+It’s designed for use with AVR-GCC and an AVR ISP programmer.
+If you’re new to AVR programming and want to hack the menorah, add some function to the serial port or so on, you might want to start by looking at our list of resources for getting started with AVR microcontrollers.

 The Deluxe LED Menorah Kit is available at our webstore.